Let us know if you agree to cookies

 • our partners

 Bribery, fraud and corruption have corrosive effects within society in the UK and around the world.
-We are all responsible for reporting all suspicions of fraud, bribery or corruption, and for acting honestly and with integrity at all times.
+We are all responsible for reporting all suspicions of fraud, bribery or corruption, and for acting with honesty and integrity at all times.
 We must do so to (do all of the following):

 • safeguard public funds